-- States that local plans should support a pattern of development which, when reasonable to do so, facilitates the use of sustainable modes of transport (paragraph 30) and a balance of land uses which encourages people to minimise journey lengths (paragraph 37).
+- States that local plans should support a pattern of development which, when reasonable to do so, facilitates the use of sustainable modes of transport and a balance of land uses which encourages people to minimise journey lengths (paragraphs 104, 105 and 106).
 It requires local planning authorities to work with neighbouring authorities and transport providers to develop strategies for infrastructure provision. - Contains guidance on the design of developments and on local parking standards.
-Paragraph 35 sets out transport issues to be addressed in the selection and design of new development sites.
-Paragraph 75 states that planning authorities should seek opportunities to add links to existing rights of way networks, and to protect and enhance public rights of way and access.
+Paragraph 110 sets out transport issues to be addressed in the selection and design of new development sites.
+Paragraph 100 states that planning authorities should seek to protect and enhance public rights of way and access.

-At the local level, the following policies within the emerging South Downs Local Plan directly relate to transport and travel:
+At the local level, the following policies within the South Downs Local Plan directly relate to transport and travel: